mcarter96/JavaReview/LinkedLists.md

 - Random access is not allowed.
 We have to access elements sequentially starting from the first node (head node).
 So we cannot do binary search with linked lists efficiently with its default implementation.
 - Extra memory space for a pointer is required with each element of the list.
 - Not cache friendly.
 Since array elements are contiguous locations, there is locality of reference which is no there in case of linked lists

+## Real World Application of Linked Lists

+- The list of songs in the music player are linked to the previous and next songs
+- In a web browser, previous and next web page URLs are linked through the previous and next buttons
+- In image viewer, the previous and next images are linked
+- Switching between two applications is carried out by using "alt+tab" in windows.
+It requires the functionality of circular linked lists

 ## Representation of Linked Lists